GSA/ficam-access/pages/pacs_procure.md

 <br/><br/><br/>
 </pre>
-You have found all of the OEM part numbers that have been approved for an end-to-end solution for a dual-factor ACME Contact/Contactless Keypad Reader used with a Secure My Site PACS and the CryptoWhiz Validation System.
+You have found all of the OEM part numbers that have been approved for an end-to-end solution for a dual-factor _ACME Contact/Contactless Keypad Reader_ used with a _Secure My Site PACS_ and the _CryptoWhiz Validation System_.
 With this reader, there are several other end-to-end solutions, so this is where you work with your systems integrator to determine the best overall solution for your facility or agency.

 You can now begin to determine budgetary pricing by using GSAAdvantage.com.
 Labor and materials for installation are not going to be able to determine without working with an integrator, so GSAAdvantage.com is really only good for